Wilfred Owen’s poems

 Wilfred Owen’s first book of Poems was published exactly one hundred years ago.
 At the time of his death two years earlier, this young man from Shropshire’s poetry was only known by his family and a close circle of literary friends.
 Since then, his poetic legacy is such that he is widely regarded as one of Britain’s greatest war poets.

-To mark the occasion, our librarian Andie Lloyd takes you on a tour around Shropshire to places that played a part in his life and inspired his poetry.
+To mark the occasion, we take you on a tour around Shropshire to places that played a part in his life and inspired his poetry.

 Wilfred Owen was born at Plas Wilmot, near Oswestry on 18th March 1893.
 He was the eldest of three children in a middle-class family.
 After relocating to Birkenhead, the family settled back in the county in 1907 when they moved to Shrewsbury so that Tom Owen, Wilfred’s father, could take up his new role of Assistant Superintendent of the Railways.
 Their first residence was in Cleveland Place, Underdale Road.
 This area on the edge of town was particularly quiet – a far cry from industrialised Birkenhead.